ZurongSunCS/CS6400-COVID-19-MongoDB-Web/README.md

 Go to localhost:5000

 We have 9 dashboards which contain 22 graphs.
 There are line graph, bar graph, the combination of line graph and bar graph, map graph and treemaps.
-The user can check confirmed_cases, death_cases, recovery_cases, # of people who are tested, Mortality and etc.
+The user can check confirmed_cases, death_cases, recovery_cases, # of people who are tested, Mortality and etc in USA.